scikit-image/scikit-image/INSTALL.rst

 **Multiple Python installations**

-Different python installations can cause confusion.
+Different Python installations can cause confusion.
 The default command ``python`` you type may not be the one you expect.
 To check which python executable you are using, use the commands: